Alishmanz/my_Excelent_repo/README.md

 A clean, CLI-firsts texts analysis tool you can drop into any repo.
 It cans you:
-  • Sentiments & subjectio (TextBlob)
+  • Sentiments & subjection (TextBlob)
   • Extract nous phrases
   • Top words & n-grams (stopword-aware)
   • Spellcheck suggestions for suspiciou word space